Green Room: Earth-Friendly Furniture

 SPLURGE ON QUALITY

 Buy furniture that’s durable.
 Even the greenest items use up natural resources and energy when recycled.
 Buying green, eco-friendly furniture may cost a bit more, but in the long run, it’s safer for the environment and more aligned to the kind of future we’d want for our children and their children.
 So be picky with your furniture, scrutinize each element and avoid overly complicated fabrications that are impossible to take apart (i.e., impossible to repair).
 Think of each piece as an heirloom, an item you want to keep for a long time that’s worth passing on to others.
+Oak furniture can be a good idea for you if you are considering buying durable and eco-friendly furniture.
+You might want to look at websites like Oak Furniture House that sell environment-friendly furniture.
+Who knows, you might just find a piece (furniture) that suits your taste!

-DID YOU KNOW: The Honolulu Furniture Co. builds its eco-friendly line of furniture using lumber from Monkeypod trees?
+DID YOU KNOW: The Honolulu Furniture Co. also builds its eco-friendly line of furniture using lumber from Monkeypod trees?
 In a shift away from traditional koa, and under the guidance of the Hawaiian Legacy Hardwood, this forward-thinking company has created a sleek, new modern line called the Forward Thinking Collection.
 Visit www.honolulufurniturecompany.com.